8 Fixes Bluetooth Not Available Error on Mac tahoe 26

 If you’re experiencing bluetooth issues with the wireless Headphones on Mac, then make sure the internal sound settings are in your favor.
 Otherwise, it won’t work.

-3. Select the Output tab and make sure the connected speaker is selected, or if you’re playing songs on MacBook itself, then choose Built-in.
+1. Tap on Sound at the left Pane.
+Select the Output tab and make sure the connected speaker is selected.

 The Sound output setting on your computer is all right; however, your Bluetooth device can’t pair to your Mac.
 Oh!!
 This issue is tiny but a major problem for you because you can’t listen to Mac playback on your headphones, either wireless or wired headphones.
 Don’t worry; I’ve several strategies that maybe help you to complete your issue quickly.
 You have to follow the line-by-line, which are given below.